Italy: Rome

 Nicole Gercke

-Lecturer of Classics, Humanities, and Italian Studies
+Senior Lecturer of Italian Studies

 Email: nicole.gercke@unh.edu